sharetribe/flex-integration-sdk-js/docs/configurations.md

     }
   ],

-  // Node.js only.
   // HTTP and HTTPS agents to be used when performing
   // http and https request.
 This allows defining non-default
-  // options for agent, such as `{ keepAlive: true }`.
+  // options for agent, such as `{ keepAlive: false }`.
-  //
   httpAgent: httpAgent,
   httpsAgent: httpsAgent,

+  // Token store
+  tokenStore: sharetribeIntegrationSdk.tokenStore.memoryStore(),

   // SDK uses Transit format to communicate with the API.
   // If this configuration is `true` a verbose Transit mode is enabled.